Irish Times Debate: TCD and Sadsi speakers progress to the final

 The Irish Times Debate is taking place online this year.
 File photograph: Alan Betson

-The motion debated at the second semi-final of this month was “This house regrets the prominence of political satire”.
-The first of these online semi-finals took place last week, while two more will be held in April ahead of The Irish Times Debate final, which is scheduled for June.
+The motion debated at the second semi-final of this month was, “This house regrets the prominence of political satire”.
+The first of the online semi-finals took place last week, while two more will be held in April ahead of the Irish Times Debate final, which is scheduled for June.

-The annual debates are taking place online this year but continue to be black-tie events, with participants encouraged to dress in formal wear while presenting their speeches to a computer screen from the comfort of their home.

-Saturday’s event was chaired by satirical cartoonist Martyn Turner, who has been contributing illustrations to The Irish Times since the early 1970s.
-Former debaters Ronan Daly, Janine Ryan, Lewis Shanahan and Aodhán Peelo acted as judges for the event along with Irish Times journalist Bernice Harrison.

-Mr Hamil and Mr Synnott opposed the motion, arguing that political satire played an essential role in society.
-Mr Hamil underlined that satire was “the tool of the powerless against the powerful” and a “vital response to politicians who ignore the weakest and most vulnerable”.
+Mr Hamill and Mr Synnott opposed the motion, arguing that political satire played an essential role in society.
+Mr Hamill underlined that satire was “the tool of the powerless against the powerful” and a “vital response to politicians who ignore the weakest and most vulnerable”.

 Political satire “dares to be controversial in a world where people feel everyone is lying to them” and “reminds us that we can challenge those who have power over us”, he argued.